xemwebe/finql/README.md

 A simple demo program that lets you add a time period, e.g `3M` for three months or `-5Y` for 5 years before.

-### uk_settlement_calendar

-For any financial library, it is essential to be able to determine whether a specific date is a bank holiday, if the exchange is open interest could be paid.
-A common approach is to just store a set of bank holidays. `finql` is different in that respect, as it defines a calendar as a set of rules how to calculate bank holidays.
-This examples demonstrates this by implementing the UK settlement calendar, which is particular interesting with its complex holiday rules, e.g. last Monday of August (Summer bank holiday), fixed day holidays that are moved to the next working day if the holiday falls on a weekend, or singular holidays which are not repeated every year, but celebrate unique events like a royal wedding.

 ### bond_comparison

 This example demonstrate roll out of cash flows for fixed-rate investments by